-The LEDs on the front panel of the AWK-3131 provide a quick and easy means of determining the current operational status and wireless settings.
+The LEDs on the front panel of AWK-4121 provide a quick and easy means of determining the current operational status and wireless settings.

 The FAULT LED indicates system failures and user-configured events.
-If the AWK-3131 cannot retrieve the IP address from a DHCP server, the FAULT LED will blink at one second intervals.
-The SIGNAL LEDs indicate signal strength, and only operate in Client mode.
+If the AWK-4121 cannot retrieve the IP address from a DHCP server, the FAULT LED will blink at one-second intervals.